On-Page SEO: The Ultimate Guide With Actionable Checklist

 For optimizing your Title tag, make sure your title tag is between 50-65 characters (including spaces).

 If your title exceeds 60 characters, then your full Title will not be displayed.
 In fact, Google will only show the first 50-60 characters only.
-You don't want your title in the search results to look something like this:
+Therefore, you don't want your title in the search results to look something like this:

-Go to Moz's title preview tool and enter your intended Title and click on "Check" to check how your title will be displayed in Google search results.
+First of all, go to Moz's title preview tool and enter your intended Title and then, click on "Check" to check how your title will be displayed in Google search results.

 The result will be like: